IsmailAlamir/IsmailAlamir/README.md

 ### ⚡️ A quick introduction

-- 🌱 I’m currently learning Android.
+- 🌱 I’m currently learning AI.
 - 📫 How to reach me Isalamir@hotmail.com